open-quantum-safe/oqs-provider/README.md

 explanations can be found for example [here](https://wiki.openssl.org/index.php/OpenSSL_3.0#Providers).

+An example file activating `oqsprovider` by default is `scripts/openssl-ca.cnf`.
+This can be activated for example by setting the standard OpenSSl environment variable "OPENSSL_CONF" to this file before using `openssl`, e.g. in UNIX notation:

+    setenv OPENSSL_CONF=scripts/openssl-ca.cnf

 Another alternative is to explicitly request its use on the command line.
 The following examples use that option.
 All examples below assume openssl (3.0) to be located in a folder `.local` in the local directory as per the